Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - We’re born with capabilities, and have to transform those capabilities into actual abilities.
 - Learn from yesterday, live for today, hope for tomorrow.
 The important thing is not to stop questioning.
 - No. You’ve got it wrong Steve.
 Everything you didn’t circle just became your ‘avoid at all cost list’.
 No matter what, these things get no attention from you until you’ve succeeded with your top 5. - **Warren Buffet**
+- We don't rise to the level of our expectations, we fall to the level of our training.
+- The best exercise for gaining strength is not missing workouts. - **James Clear**
+- Not everyone who works hard is rewarded, however all those who succeed have worked hard! - **Hajime no Ippo**

 ## Relationships